converged-computing/fluxqueue/README.md

 - [ ] Pod creation needs better orchestration
 - [ ] In the case of jobs that are changing (e.g., pods deleting, but we don't want to kill entire job) what should we do?
-  - we need to use shrink here.
+  - we need to use shrink or partial cancel here.
 And a shrink down to size 0 I assume is a cancel.
 - [ ] For cancel, we would issue a cancel for every pod associated with a job.
 How can we avoid that (or is that OK?)
 - [ ] we will eventually need another mechanism to move schedule queue aside from new submission
 - [ ] scheduleAt can be used to AskFlux in the future